VForWaTer/tool-specs/docs/input.md

 The following section defines all mandatory and optional fields of a `Data` entity.

-#### `path`
+#### `load`

-The `path` field is the only mandatory field.
-Each input data needs a path, as input data is always given to the tool in a file- or folder-based way.
-Just as for paramters of `type=file`, the library used for parsing parameterizations and data loads the file into memory and passes the respective datastructure to the tool, which makes the tool independent of specific data files.
+This is the only **mandatory** field for an entity of `Data`.
-If the file format / extension is not supported by the parsing library, file paths are passed just as strings, the parsing library will not attempt to load the file.
+Boolean field which defaults to `true`.
+If set to `load=false`, the file is not parsed by the library used for parsing input.
+In this case, file paths are passed as ordinary strings and the parsing library will not attempt to load the file.

-There are a number of file types, which are loaded by default:
+There are a number of file formats, which are loaded by default (and can be set via the `format` field):

 | file extension | Python |  R  |  Matlab |  NodeJS  |
 | ---------------|--------|-----|---------|----------|
 | .dat  |  `numpy.array` | `vector` | `matrix`  | `number[][]` |
 | .csv  |  `pandas.DataFrame` | `data.frame` |  `matrix` |  `number[][]` |

+Note that setting `load=false` can be helpful when developing tools that require to load the data in a different way than it is provided by the parsing libraries.

 #### `format`

-By default, the file format is derived from the file extension given in `path`.
-Via the `format` field, it is possible to specify the necessary file format of input data as a string.
+By default, the file format is derived from the file extension given in the path to the data in `input.json`.
+Via the `format` field, it is possible to override the file format of input data.
+This way, it can be ensured that the library used for parsing the input always loads the file in the respective datastructure to the tool.
+If the file format / extension is not supported by the parsing library, file paths are passed just as strings, the parsing library will not attempt to load the file (see above for supported formats).
-This also allows to specify a `path` to a folder instead of a file and use all of the files inside the folder with the specified file `format` as input data:

 ```yaml
 tools: